kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-storage-pgvector/README.md

-# GlentPgVectorStore - PostgreSQL RAG AI Vector Storage
+# GlintPgVectorStore - PostgreSQL RAG AI Vector Storage

 A module enabling usage of PostgreSQL as a storage solution for RAG AI Backstage backend plugin.